nomeata/haskell-via-sokoban/01-intro.md

  <!-- maybe not yet here

-Another interesting function is `text`, which turns text into a picture:
+Another interesting function is `lettering`, which turns text into a picture:

-> ourPicture = text "Hello World"
+> ourPicture = lettering "Hello World"

 If you forget the line `{-# LANGUAGE OverloadedStrings #-}` you will get this error message when working with text:

     Couldn't match expected type ‘Data.Text.Internal.Text’
                 with actual type ‘[Char]’
-    In the first argument of ‘text’, namely ‘"Hello World"’ In the expression: text "Hello World"
+    In the first argument of ‘lettering’, namely ‘"Hello World"’ In the expression: lettering "Hello World"
-    In an equation for ‘ourPicture’: ourPicture = text "Hello World" -->
+    In an equation for ‘ourPicture’: ourPicture = lettering "Hello World" -->

 ### Modifying Pictures